Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Introduction

 \subsection{Holographic duality and topological Wick rotation}

-Though finding the observables in the 1d quantum phases does not need to appeal to higher dimension, it would be more clear to understand the relation between the category $\CB$ of topological sectors of operators and the category $\CS$ of topological sectors of states via a \emph{holographic duality} \cite{KLWZZ20a,KZ22b}.
+Though finding the observables in the 1d quantum phases does not need to appeal to higher dimension, it would be more clear to understand the relation between the category $\CB$ of topological sectors of operators and the category $\CS$ of topological sectors of states via a \emph{holographic duality}\footnote{Note the difference between holographic duality and lattice duality based on lattice symmetries.}. \cite{KLWZZ20a,KZ22b}.

-In this work, by a \emph{holographic duality} (also called a \emph{topological holographic duality}) we mean a duality between an ($n$+1)D topological order with an $n$D gapped boundary and $n$D quantum liquids \cite{KLWZZ20a,KZ22b}.
-This holographic duality is more completely defined by the so-called \emph{topological Wick rotation} \cite{KZ20,KZ22b}: given an ($n$+1)D topological order with a gapped boundary, we can intuitively `rotate' the bulk to the time direction to get an anomaly-free $n$D quantum liquid phase (see figure \ref{fig:holographic_duality}).
+In this work, by a \emph{holographic duality} (or \emph{topological holographic duality}) we mean a duality between an ($n$+1)d topological order with an $n$d gapped boundary and $n+1$D quantum liquids \cite{KLWZZ20a,KZ22b}.
+This holographic duality can be realized by the so-called \emph{topological Wick rotation} \cite{KZ20,KZ22b}: given an ($n$+1)d topological order with an $n$d gapped boundary, we can intuitively `rotate' the ($n$+1)d bulk phase via its $n$d boundary to the time direction to get an anomaly-free $n+1$D quantum liquid phase (see figure \ref{fig:holographic_duality}).
+This process allow us to modify an $n$d boundary phase $\CS$ of an $n+1$d topological order $\CB$ into an $n+1$D quantum liquid $\bc[\CB]{\CS}$.

-We mainly focus on the case that $n = 2$.
-In this case, the topological excitations in the 2+1D bulk form a unitary modular tensor category $\CB$ and the topological excitations on the $2$D boundary form a unitary fusion category $\CS$.
+We mainly focus on the case that $n = 1$.
+In this case, the topological excitations in the 2d bulk form a unitary modular tensor category (UMTC) $\CB$ and the topological excitations on the $1$d boundary form a unitary fusion category $\CS$.
 By the boundary-bulk relation \cite{KWZ15,KWZ17} we have $\CB \simeq \FZ_1(\CS)$.
-After the topological Wick rotation, we get an anomaly-free $2$D quantum liquid phase.
-The bulk excitations in $\CB \simeq \FZ_1(\CS)$ before the rotation are replaced by the topological sectors of operators in the 1+1D spacetime after the rotation, and the topological excitations in $\CS$ become topological defect lines.
-Mathematically, the pair ($\CB, \CS$) represents an enriched fusion category $\bc[\CB]{\CS}$ (by the canonical construction), which is just the topological skeleton of the obtained anomaly-free $2$D phase.
+After the topological Wick rotation, we get an anomaly-free $1+1$D quantum liquid phase.
+The bulk excitations in $\CB \simeq \FZ_1(\CS)$ before the rotation are replaced by the topological sectors of operators in the 1+1D spacetime after the rotation, and the topological excitations in $\CS$ become topological sectors of states.
+Then we have an enriched fusion category $\bc[\CB]{\CS}\simeq \bc[\FZ_1(\CS)]{\CS}$, which is just the topological skeleton of the obtained anomaly-free $1+1$D phase.